What Types Of PPC Ads Are There? 8 Types Of PPC Ads

 Google claims that it has over 2 million sites on the Google Display Network and that it reaches over 90% of people on the internet.
 Display advertising is often used to increase awareness of the advertiser’s brand.
 So, if you have a relatively unknown product that you want to build awareness of, then Display advertising could be the option for you.

 To carry out Display advertising, a lot of advertisers use the Google Display Network (GDN).
 This is because a Display ad on the GDN can be easily created straight from the Google Ads interface.
-However, there are also other advertising platforms that you can use to carry out Display advertising such as Adroll.
+However, there are also other advertising platforms that you can use to carry out Display advertising such as Adroll and Criteo.

 A remarketing campaign shows ads to people who have visited your site previously.
 As the user has already shown some form of interest in your business, a remarketing campaign is a very profitable PPC campaign.
 It is often used to bring customers who were close to converting back into the sales funnel or to upsell or cross more products to your existing customer base.
 Here are some examples of audience lists that can be created and targeted via a Google Remarketing campaign: